Baum-Bott residue currents: Residue currents

 where $\Gamma_\epsilon:=\{|f_1|=\epsilon, \ldots, |f_n|=\epsilon\}$ is oriented by $d(\arg f_n)\wedge \cdots \wedge d(\arg f_1)>0$, for a sufficiently small $\epsilon >0$.
 This equals, by definition, the Grothendieck residue

 see \cite[Ch.
 5]{griffiths-harris}. \end{ex}

 In \cite{andersson-wulcan:crelle} the sheaf $\PM_M$ of {\it pseudomeromorphic currents} on $M$ was introduced in order to obtain a coherent approach to questions about residue and principal value currents; it consists of direct images under holomorphic mappings of products of test forms and currents like \eqref{apan2}.
 See, e.g., \cite[Section~2.1]{andersson-wulcan:asm} for a precise definition.
 The sheaf $\PM_M$ is closed under $\partial$ and $\dbar$ and under multiplication by smooth forms.
 Pseudomeromorphic currents have a geometric nature, similar to closed positive (or normal) currents.
-For instance, the {\it dimension principle} states that if the pseudomeromorphic current $\mu$ has bidegree $(*,p)$ and support on a variety of codimension strictly larger than $p$, then $\mu$ vanishes.
+For instance, they satisfy the following dimension principle, see \cite[Corollary 2.4]{andersson-wulcan:crelle}.

+\begin{prop} Let $\mu$ be a pseudomeromorphic current of bidegree $(p,q)$ on $M$.
+If $\mu$ is supported on a subvariety of $M$ codimension strictly larger than $q$, then $\mu = 0$. \end{prop}

 The sheaf $\PM_M$ admits natural restrictions to constructible subsets of $M$.
 In particular, if $W$ is a subvariety of the open subset $U\subseteq M$, and $s$ is a holomorphic section of a Hermitian vector bundle such that $\{s = 0\} = W$, then the restriction to $U\setminus W$ of a pseudomeromorphic current $\mu$ on $U$ is the pseudomeromorphic current on $U$ defined by